-- Children may only wear stud earrings to school.
+- Children may only wear plain stud earrings to school.
 These should be removed on PE days.
-Children may wear stoppers to replace earrings during PE lessons. - Long hair should be tied back. - Nail polish and temporary tattoos are not acceptable as part of the school uniform.
+Children may wear stoppers to replace earrings during PE lessons.

+- Long hair should be tied back. - Nail polish is not acceptable as part of the school uniform.